Best Horizon Zero Dawn Settings [Max Performance Guide]

 Best Horizon Zero Dawn Settings

-Having said that, it’s always hard to find the right balance; which consists of settings that have a moderate impact on performance while showing the best fidelity in terms of visuals.
-These settings take a long time to identify, require several benchmarks, but rest assured, eXputer staff has come across the best Horizon Zero Dawn settings you will see below.
+It’s always hard to find the right balance; which consists of settings that have a moderate impact on performance while showing the best fidelity in terms of visuals.
+You can apply the same settings below to ensure the best performance.

 Best Horizon Zero Dawn Settings: Full Performance GuideWhat to Set it To